gajus/slonik/README.md

 ### No multiline values

-Mightyql will strip all comments and line-breaks from a query before processing it.
+Slonik will strip all comments and line-breaks from a query before processing it.

 This makes logging of the queries easier.